xakur/soppusite/about.md

 It is always in you.
 Even if you do not think so, let Slice of Power help you rediscover your inner strength.
 Let Slice of Power act as a supportive friend to comfort you in times of doubt and distress.
 To help you support yourself to the very end.

+---

 <h2 style="text-align:center">About the Author</h2>
-> _"Corresponding to the site title, I go by the pseudonym of "Slice".
-A Slice here for your support._
+> _"Corresponding to the site title, I go by the pseudonym of "Slice"._
+> _A Slice here for your support._
 >
-> I just want to help people through my words.
+> _I just want to help people through my words.
 Life gets rough and it is sometimes tough to get the support you need.
+Growing up, I did not have the emotional support and understanding I needed from the people around me.
+It was painful._
+>
-Growing up, I did not have the emotional support I needed from people around me.
-I did not have understanding people around me.
-It was painful.
-Thankfully, through the supportive words of random strangers I encountered in life, I was able to heal and become stronger on my own.
+> _Thankfully, through the supportive words of random strangers I encountered in life, I was able to heal and become stronger on my own.
 The enlightenment I received made me realize that all I needed was myself.
 I want to spread the same support and message to more people.
 We don't need anyone else to always be present by our side.
 We are fine on our own.
+Through the Power of our minds._
+>
-Through the Power of our minds.
-Form your own Power, Be your own Slice of Power!"
+> _Form your own Power, Be your own Slice of Power!"_

-<p style="text-align:center;font-size:22px;">The key to anything is to love yourself first.
+<p style="text-align:center;font-size:18px;">The key to anything is to love yourself first.
 You will always have yourself, you are 24/7 always there to support yourself.
 Show the most love to yourself.</p>